Is Animation mentor expensive?

 People around me know that AM has been for me a love and hate relationship all along and unlike some other students I didn’t get caught in the “everything is awesome” bubble that wraps most people as soon as they join AM.

-I did my fair bit of bashing in the past but like fine wine, the school is gradually getting better and better and that’s amazing for a school who has been in business for only few years but today I wanted to share a comment I posted on the Splinedoctors blog since I have more audience here than they will ever have ;-)
+I did my fair bit of bashing in the past and nearly gave up in the middle of Class 5 but like fine wine, the school is gradually getting better and better and that’s amazing for a school who has been in business for only few years.
+Today I wanted to share a comment I posted on the Splinedoctors blog since I have more audience here than they will ever have.
+Just kidding.

 Well that s an interesting question that deserves to be answered.